Speaker pillow

 A speaker pillow is a pillow that incorporates loudspeakers.
 It is generally designed as an alternative to headphones connected to portable media players.
 A speaker pillow is intended to improve sleep as it is more comfortable than other options for sound.
 Example uses include playing audiobooks, podcasts, or music to help fall asleep.

 Types

-Pillow speakers come in 2 formats.
-Wired and wireless.
+Pillow speakers come in 2 formats; wired and wireless.
 Wired Pillow speakers are often cheaper but lower quality.
-Wireless ones such as DreamPod Pillow Speaker connect to the users phone via Bluetooth meaning no wires are required.
+Wireless ones such as DreamPod Pillow Speaker connect to the user's phone via Bluetooth, meaning no wires are required.